 iOS 15 Release Date: Tips & Tricks

-We’re getting closer to WWDC 2021 which means we’re getting closer to the first iOS 15 release date.
-With the iOS 15 beta release just a few days away, those of you who want to try iOS 15 before its official release should start preparing for its arrival.
+We’re getting closer to the start of WWDC 2021 which means we’re getting closer to the first iOS 15 release date.
+With the iOS 15 beta release just hours away, those of you who want to try iOS 15 before its official release should start preparing for its arrival.

 Apple’s annual developer conference kicks off on June 7th.
-And like WWDC 2020, WWDC 2021 will feature an online format due to the ongoing coronavirus pandemic.
+Like WWDC 2020, WWDC 2021 will feature an online format due to the ongoing coronavirus pandemic.

 WWDC 2021 will serve as the launch pad for Apple’s latest upgrades for iOS, iPadOS, macOS, watchOS, and tvOS.
 During the event, Apple will highlight many of the changes coming to iPhones, and its other devices, in 2021.